hollowdll/hakjdb/docs/databases.md

 # Naming

 Databases have names that identify them.
 You cannot have two databases with the same name.
-The maximum length of a database name is 32 bytes.
-It is recommended to keep the names short.
+The maximum length of a database name is 64 bytes.
+It is recommended to keep the names short to minimize memory usage.

 The following list shows the allowed characters in a database name: